SupreetKurdekar/PoseSaber/prompt.md

 # Pose Saber – AI Coding Assistant Prompt

 ## Project Summary
 Pose Saber is a webcam-based rhythm game inspired by Beat Saber.
-It uses real-time pose estimation from a front-facing webcam to track wrist movements, allowing players to slice incoming blocks using hand gestures.
+It uses real-time pose estimation from a front-facing webcam to track wrist movements, allowing players to punch incoming blocks using hand gestures.

 The project is implemented in Python using:
 - [MediaPipe](https://google.github.io/mediapipe/) for real-time body pose tracking.